written 2012 after reading an essay in the Atlantic

 HAVING IT ALL

-Anne-Marie Slaughter’s piece in The Atlantic started off promisingly enough suggesting that young women needed to rethink their demands about having it all.
+Anne-Marie Slaughter’s started off promisingly enough suggesting that young women needed to rethink their demands about having it all.
 She spoke of giving lectures to this effect and hearing from sympathetic and relieved students for whom the having-it-all mantra was becoming increasingly tedious.

 Unfortunately, Slaughter’s thoughts got more disheartening as the 12,000 word essay went on and her solutions became apparent.
 She wants more women in power for society to then be more family-friendly.
 A female president could help too, one who would put the policies into practice.
 With that, more accommodation could be made for mothers in their child-rearing years.